- Bill Condon’s Kinsey vs. the actual Dr. Alfred Kinsey: Audience-friendly dramatic liberties vs. real life.

 And off to their latest experiment they go.

-Yet according to Kinsey’s biographers, the researcher was the one pursuing the much younger Martin (1918–2014), who eventually became his somewhat reluctant sex partner.
+Yet according to Alfred Kinsey’s biographers, the researcher was the one pursuing the much younger Martin (1918–2014), who eventually became his somewhat reluctant sex partner.

-And in all fairness, the Alfred Kinsey-Clyde Martin relationship could hardly be reduced to a case of predator vs. prey: together, they – along with fellow researcher Wardell B. Pomeroy – would author the epoch-making 1948 tome Sexual Behavior in the Human Male.
+And in all fairness, the Alfred Kinsey-Clyde Martin relationship could hardly be reduced to a case of “predator after prey”: together, they – along with fellow researcher Wardell B. Pomeroy (Chris O’Donnell in the movie) – would author the epoch-making 1948 tome Sexual Behavior in the Human Male.

 The Kinsey family

 Alfred Kinsey and his wife, née Clara Bracken McMillen (1898–1982), had four children following their marriage in 1921.
 Only three are shown in Kinsey.
 The couple’s firstborn, Don, died from diabetes-related complications shortly before his fifth birthday.
 Laura Linney (Best Actress Oscar nominee for You Can Count on Me, 2000) plays Clara in Kinsey.

-She would become the film’s sole Academy Award nominee, in the Best Supporting Actress category.
-Linney would lose to Cate Blanchett, who plays another real-life character, eventual four-time Best Actress Oscar winner Katharine Hepburn, in Martin Scorsese’s Howard Hughes biopic The Aviator.
+Update: Laura Linney turned out to be Kinsey’s sole Academy Award nominee, in the Best Supporting Actress category.
+She ultimately lost to Cate Blanchett for her portrayal of another real-life character, Katharine Hepburn, in Martin Scorsese’s Howard Hughes biopic The Aviator.

 During that troubled period, Indiana University was a rare voice offering public support for the Institute.
 Subsequent to the release of Sexual Behavior in the Human Female, the university’s president, Herman B. Wells, declared: